MertNacar/pankod-challenge/README.md

 # pankod-challenge
+This challenge is for pankod's recruiting that includes three pages and made with react-typescript

 ## In the project directory, you should run with priorty order
 ### `yarn` or `npm i`
 for install node_modules